AlexaCRM/dynamics-webapi-toolkit/README.md

 ## Versioning

-Currently the toolkit code is not tagged.
-Once the library is stable API-wise, we will use [SemVer](http://semver.org/) for versioning.
+Toolkit uses [SemVer](http://semver.org/) for versioning.

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.